pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Whether any SSL information is required to authenticate your login.

-During deployment the required Kubernetes configuration file is copied into the cluster.
+During deployment the required Kubernetes configuration file is copied into the cluster and into your default ~/.kube directory.

 ### Creating a database resource